Energy equality of the weak solutions to non-Newtonian fluids equations: Preliminaries

 \section{Preliminaries}

-In this section, we recall the classical Lebesgue space and Sobolev space.
-And then, we also introduce the multiplier spaces and the definition and properties of the solutions to be used in this paper.
-Finally, we also review the Gagliardo-Nirenberg inequality and convolution which is frequently used in this paper.\\ The Lebesgue space $L^{p}(\mathbb{R}^{3})$ consists of all strongly measurable functions $u: \Omega\to \mathbb{R}^3$ with the norm
+In this section, we recall the classical Lebesgue spaces and Sobolev spaces.
+We then introduce the multiplier spaces, along with the definitions and properties of the solutions that will be used in this paper.
+Finally, we review the Gagliardo-Nirenberg inequality and convolution, which are frequently used throughout this paper.\\ The Lebesgue space $L^{p}(\mathbb{R}^{3})$ consists of all strongly measurable functions $u: \Omega\to \mathbb{R}^3$ with the norm